Joe12387/blackjack.php/README.md

 # blackjack.php
- A blackjack simulator written in PHP.
+ A blackjack simulation library written in PHP.
+Supports Hard & Soft totals.
+Does not support Surrenders.